What is Total Cost of Ownership (TCO)?

 -

-As you can see, when you calculate the TCO for non-SaaS platforms (such as Adobe Commerce, Shopware and WooCommerce) you will have to include several things that are absent from the TCO calculation for SaaS platforms like Shopify:
+When you calculate the TCO for non-SaaS platforms (such as Adobe Commerce, Magento, Shopware and WooCommerce) you will have to include several things that are absent from the TCO calculation for SaaS platforms like Shopify:

 -